Translate

 ZA367/AJ-Y Tornado GR.1 617 Sqn makes a practice arrestor landing.

 ZD704 BAe125 CC3 visits Honington.
-Aircraft was W/O 23/04/2013 at RAF Manston.
+The aircraft was W/O 23/04/2013 at RAF Manston.

 Happy Days!